tumble-weed/myhelp/help.md

 "${ar[@]}"
 # python modify the next line to be xecuted -> use this to early exit, or break. ( modify the call stack)
 # read text file line by line and arrange it in reverse order
+# how can we have better communication about what is returned from a function ( e.g. if it is a list or dictionary)
+# similarly how can be have better communication about the inputs to a function